BMTechno/Database-II-Project-MySQL-PHP-AngularJS-Ionic/README.md

 Description: Making an Android App connecting to a MySQL server using Ionic.js and Cordova.
              This is a project sequence for my [Database II](http://www.cs.uml.edu/~cchen/310-S16/index.html) class at [Umass Lowell](http://www.uml.edu/).

 IMPORTANT NOTE: This guide only work for iOS and Linux.
 Basic knowlege of SQL Admin or XAMPP are needed.
+THIS PROJECT IS RUNNING BUT NOT COMPLETED!!!

 ## Installation